Apple Tree Yard: Plot

 After giving a presentation in the House of Commons, Yvonne Carmichael (Watson) meets a lean and mysterious man (Ben Chaplin), who charms her by offering her a tour of the locked Secret Chapel of the Commons.
 They quickly take likings to one another and have sex in the historic former broom cupboard.
-Afterwards, Yvonne begins secretly to compose fantasy letters playing out a relationship with the stranger, Mr X. The next day, Yvonne tracks Mr X to a café opposite the Commons, inviting him for coffee.
+Afterwards, Yvonne begins secretly to compose fantasy letters playing out a relationship with the stranger, Mr. X. The next day, Yvonne tracks Mr. X to a café opposite the Commons, inviting him for coffee.
 After engaging in unbridled, consensual coitus in the café toilets, they agree to an illicit affair fueled by the thrill of engaging in sexual acts, at times in public places.
 Yvonne becomes aware that her lover is unwilling to reveal his true identity, but begins to thrive on their shared secret.
 One night, after meeting with Mr. X in Apple Tree Yard, Yvonne attends a party for one of her colleagues.
-There, she is approached by a colleague, George (Elder), who reveals that he has harboured secret feelings for her for some time.
+There, she is approached by a colleague, George (Elder), who reveals that he has harboured secret feelings towards her for some time.
 When she rejects his advances, George brutally rapes her.

 Traumatised from the attack, Yvonne is forced to take time away from work.
-She slowly begins to confide in Mr X, who advises her to speak to a rape expert before she decides whether to report the incident to the police.
+She slowly begins to confide in Mr. X, who advises her to speak to a rape expert before she decides whether to report the incident to the police.
 She decides against doing so, but also breaks off the affair.
 Yvonne tries to pluck up the courage to face her colleagues, but realises that she cannot get the image of George out of her head.
 She later makes the decision to resign from her job and focus more on her personal life.
-When she discovers that her husband Gary has spent the weekend away in bed with his intern, Yvonne completely abandons the idea of retirement and decides to reignite her affair with Mr X. However, she begins to notice that George is stalking her.
-Yvonne is confronted by George in a local shop, causing her to accept Mr X's offer to "resolve" the problem, expecting him to intimidate George by beating him up.
-They drive to George's house where, with Yvonne staying in the car, Mr X goes inside.
+When she discovers that her husband Gary has spent the weekend away in bed with his intern, Yvonne completely abandons the idea of retirement and decides to reignite her affair with Mr. X. However, she begins to notice that George is stalking her.
+Yvonne is confronted by George in a local shop, causing her to accept Mr. X's offer to "resolve" the problem, expecting him to intimidate George by beating him up.
+They drive to George's house where, with Yvonne staying in the car, Mr. X goes inside.
 When he returns, looking anxious, she drives him away and they eventually part company.